 While the beaches, waters and physical activities are fun enough, the main attraction is Serifos’ charming village and chora.
 The small whitewashed buildings evoke the most classic and ancient feel of a Greek island.
 At sunset, we climbed through the hillside, up hundreds of steps that weave through the homes to explore the Church of Agios Konstantinos that overlooks the shops, tavernas and marina.

 Settle in for a cold beer and late-night dinner after evening approaches and you have fully explored the village.

 Vienna, Austria – by Inspired By Maps

-Vienna is easily my favourite city on Earth.
+Vienna is easily my favorite city on Earth.
 A grand imperial city fit for an empire that no longer exists, it is hard not to feel wrapped up in the history and grandeur of it all.
-World-class museums, elegant coffee houses and palaces galore dot the cities cobbled roads but look a little harder and you will find Vienna is a city where the past and present collide.
-On one hand you will find elegant old-world restaurants, nightly opera and ballet performance and women decked out in Dirndls (a traditional dress) while if you turn a corner you are just as likely to come across an all-night underground rave, a provocative pop-up art installation or a hip new fusion cafe.
+World-class museums, elegant coffee houses, and palaces galore dot the cities cobbled roads but look a little harder and you will find Vienna is a city where the past and present collide.
+On one hand, you will find elegant old-world restaurants, nightly opera and ballet performance and women decked out in Dirndls (a traditional dress) while if you turn a corner you are just as likely to come across an all-night underground rave, a provocative pop-up art installation or a hip new fusion cafe.

 Follow Inspired By Maps

 Orkney Islands, Scotland – by Through an Aussie’s Eyes